peter-sattler/bowling-for-dollars/README.md

 ### Symbols

-The following symbols are typically used on a score card:
+The following symbols are typically used on a ten pin bowling score card:

 | Symbol | Meaning              |
 |:------:|----------------------|